 Do you focus on users when you offer support via self-service?
 Support functions often focus on rationalising their support organisation and measuring the number of cases resolved and how long it takes to deal with a case.
 How many of you measure users’ commitment to solve their problems via self-service?
+This is how you can measure Self Service Score.

 According to a report from “The Zendesk Benchmark Q2 2013“, 67% prefer to help themselves rather than talk to staffed support.
 91% would use a company’s knowledge database if it were customised for them and their needs.
 The report is based on responses from more than 16,000 companies in 125 countries.

-Zendesk has developed a “Self Service Score” that measures customers’ self-service commitment.
+Zendesk has developed a “Self-Service Score” that measures customers’ self-service commitment.
 The more points, the more customers help themselves.
 You measure this by measuring how many users solve their problems via self-service divided by the number of users with a support question.

 If a company has 4.1 points, this means that four users in five attempts to solve his or her problems via self-service and one user chooses to lodge a support question.